Songkran survival guide: Top 10 tips 2024

 If you intend to drink alcohol whilst ‘partaking of the new year waters’ then definitely plan to get a taxi home or have someone organised to get you back to your hotel safely.
 Having an exit strategy is a good financial investment tip – it’s also a very good tip for Songkran as well.

-Know how you’re going to escape if 1) you need to or 2) when you want to.
+Know how you’re going to escape if you need to or when you want to.

 3) Riding bikes will be VERY hazardous

 Riding motorbikes at any time of the year is dangerous on Thailand’s roads.
-It’s a LOT more dangerous during Songkran.
-You might be quietly going to pick up a sandwich at your local convenience store and WHOOSH, an entire bucket of water is thrown at you from Songkran revellers on the side of the road.
+It’s a lot more dangerous during Songkran.
+You might be quietly going to pick up a sandwich at your local convenience store and whoose, an entire bucket of water is thrown at you from Songkran revellers on the side of the road.
 In fact, if you’re on a motorbike you’re considered a good target.

-So don’t wear your favourite Armani outfit if you’re on a motorbike and either avoid getting on a motorbike on April 13 or take it EXTREMELY slowly – you WILL get water thrown at you.
+So don’t wear your favourite Armani outfit if you’re on a motorbike and either avoid getting on a motorbike on April 13 or take it extremely slowly – you will get water thrown at you.

 4) Don’t take phones or cameras with you

 Water and electronic devices don’t usually mix.
 You want to capture all the fun of Songkran but you want to get your expensive camera back home still working, right?
 You have two options.
-1) Leave any expensive electronic equipment, including your phones, at home 2) Put them in a plastic zip-lock bag and keep them secure in a bum bag.

 Even the latest ‘waterproof’ phones can get broken easily in the argy-bargy of a water skirmish.
 Consider taking your phone with you very carefully and think about how you’re going to protect it – putting it in your pocket ain’t going to cut it during Songkran!